wp-plugins/media-file-renamer/readme.txt

 3. Has to be renamed.

 == Changelog ==

+= 2.4.2 =
+* Fix: There was a glitch when .jpeg extension were used.
+Now keep them as .jpeg.

 = 2.4.0 =
 * Fix: There was a possibility that the image sizes filenames could be overwritten wrongly.